Hormuud Telecom: Mobile internet and broadband

 In 2013, Hormuud launched Hormuud Hotspot, a high-speed, secure, and reliable Wi-Fi broadband internet accessible in public places, hotels, and educational institutions.
 In 2014, it launched Hormuud Mifi, a portable 4G wireless router that can connect to multiple smartphones, tablets, or laptops and offers 4G internet for on-the-go web surfing.
 The same year, Hormuud launched ADSL Plus, a service that uses a customer's telephone line to send and receive internet data and make calls.
 At this time, internet capacity in the country was insufficient, yet subsequent capacity upgrades have allowed Hormuud to deliver high-speed fixed and home broadband services to households in Somalia.

 Enterprise Internet, a broadband service that offers wireless internet services, was launched in 2014.
 It enabled simultaneous broadband connectivity sessions for multiple devices.
 The service is predominantly aimed at providing fixed broadband services for businesses and aid agencies working in Somalia.
 During the same year, Hormuud also launched My SMS, a bulk messaging service for communication to a large workforce or group of students.

+In 2024, Hormuud Telecom launched 5G services across Somalia, including Mogadishu, Kismayo, Galkayo, Baidoa, Dhusamareeb, Beledwayne, Afgoye, Merca, and Dhobley.
+4G customers received upgrades to 5G at no extra cost, with 5G coverage in these areas reaching up to 81%.
+The 5G service offers speeds up to 400Gbit/s per wavelength, with total capacity options up to 38Tbit/s.
+Hormuud offers an unlimited data plan at $20 per month, one of the most affordable in Africa.
+Hormuud's 4G network, now covers 70% of Somalia's population, with a target of 88% urban and 70% rural coverage.

+In 2024, Hormuud Telecom signed up to the GSMA’s Humanitarian Connectivity Charter pledging to provide connectivity in times of crisis and enhance collaboration with humanitarian organisations.
+Hormuud Telecom has played a vital role in disaster response in Somalia by replacing basic ringtones with critical alert messages that provide public safety instructions.